-When Victoria Forbes-Roberts, the Vice President of Pricing and Revenue Management at Delta Air Lines, was asked to develop a nine-month-long leadership training program for high-performing employees in her division, she knew right away that North Carolina Outward Bound School (NCOBS) would be involved.
-Forbes-Roberts was inspired by a former high school teacher who went on to become an Outward Bound instructor and brought the organization’s experiential methodology back to her classroom.
-The Outward Bound approach—placing people in challenging situations and facilitating the outcomes—had a lasting impact on Forbes-Roberts.
+When Victoria Forbes-Roberts, the Vice President of Pricing and Revenue Management at Delta Air Lines, was asked to develop a nine-month-long leadership training program for high-performing employees in her division, she knew right away that North Carolina Outward Bound School would be involved.
+She had been inspired by the program at an early age when one of her high school teachers, who had been an instructor for Outward Bound, integrated the organization’s experiential learning methods into her classroom.
+The Outward Bound approach—placing people in challenging situations and facilitating the outcomes—had made a lasting impact on her.

-Forbes-Roberts feels that including the Outward Bound experience early in the training has been a key factor in developing positive relationships among the participants.
+Victoria feels that including the Outward Bound experience early in the training has been a key factor in developing positive relationships among the participants.
 “We specifically chose this program and the timing to really bond the group together.
 It’s not just a one-and-done program.
-It’s been an accelerator for the curriculum and the entire training.”
+It’s been an accelerator for the curriculum and training.”

-These expectations have compelled Murray and his staff to design and deliver programs that provide meaningful results in less time.
+These expectations have compelled Bill and his staff to design and deliver programs that provide meaningful results in less time.
 The key is to make the lessons as tangible and transferable as possible, regardless of the course length.
 Working over a period of time with a single organization, such as Delta and The Lee Institute’s American Leadership Forum, has also been helpful.
-“We gain a much deeper understanding of the organization, their culture, and their objectives, so we can help them understand more deeply the work we do and what they can gain from it,” says Murray.
+“We gain a much deeper understanding of the organization, their culture, and their objectives, and in turn, they understand more deeply the work we do and what they can gain from it,” says Bill.

-The goal of the American Leadership Forum (ALF) program is clear cut: to strengthen leadership abilities of established civic leaders to better serve the public good.
+The goal of the American Leadership Forum (ALF) program is clear cut: to strengthen the leadership abilities of established civic leaders to better serve the public good.
 Participants are heads of business, government, education, faith, and community-based organizations.
-Patterson’s ALF chapter is part of a nationwide organization that requires each regional program to incorporate an outdoor component in their trainings.
+Cyndee’s ALF chapter is part of a nationwide organization that requires each regional program to incorporate an outdoor component into their trainings.

-Outward Bound Professional Program Director, Bob Stout, has worked for the school for nearly three decades.
-Before becoming an Outward Bound instructor, Stout worked as a human resource manager for a manufacturing firm.
+Outward Bound Professional Instructor, Bob Stout, has worked for the school for nearly three decades.
+Before becoming an instructor, Bob worked as a human resource manager for a manufacturing firm.

-That message is exactly what Patterson and Forbes-Roberts believe is the essential take-away and justification for asking busy people to take risks and precious time away from demanding jobs.
-Patterson so believes in the power of the Outward Bound experience that she participates each year in the program she organizes.
+That message is exactly what Cyndee and Victoria believe is the essential take-away and justification for asking busy people to take risks and precious time away from demanding jobs.
+Cyndee so believes in the power of the Outward Bound experience that she participates each year in the program she organizes.
 “I’m reminded whenever I’m struggling with a particular challenge of how important it is to ask for help.
 For many leaders, asking for help is really hard, but it’s so important.”

 She believes that an Outward Bound course strips you down to your essence.
 “You’re with people at the moment they’re pushing themselves through a challenge.
 They do it because of the group and support.
 That’s very unique to Outward Bound.
 They have created a really safe container (in which) to do hard things.
 At the same moment you’re experiencing pushing beyond your own limits, you’re discovering the strength of a team.”